ovh/docs/pages/platform/public-cloud/security_group_private_network/guide.en-gb.md

 In some regions the "port security" property is seen as "enabled" even if it's not applying any rule on private network.
 On some other regions (depending on the OpenStack version deployed), the "port security" property is seen as "enabled" but rules are applied correctly on private network.

-To summarize, for the following regions are running Newton OpenStack release and **no firewall rules will work** for your private networks, even if port security is enabled:
+To summarise, for the following regions are running Newton OpenStack release and **no firewall rules will work** for your private networks, even if port security is enabled:

 - Beauharnois: BHS1, BHS3, BHS5
 - Frankfurt: DE1